- Home /

 Can foreclosure be stopped?

 Negotiate: The easiest way is to negotiate with the lender.
 If you have missed payments, contact the lender and talk about your situation.
 The lender may be willing to give you time to catch up with payments by paying arrears and costs.
-You may be able to refinance, so that you have lower mortgage payments over a longer term.
+You may be able to refinance so that you have lower mortgage payments over a longer term.
 Never ignore the lender’s letters or inquiries.

-Defend the action: If you have a successful Defence, the foreclosure process may be stopped.
+Defend the action: If you have a successful defence, the foreclosure process may be stopped.

 Will bankruptcy stop foreclosure?